dankmeme01/globed/about.md

 Globed is an open-source, highly customizable multiplayer mod for Geometry Dash.

 It is very much in beta, and will probably be buggy.
 Please be aware of that.
+If you can reproduce a crash then please report it to the developer, but if it's a random crash that you have no idea how it happened, I doubt I'll be able to help.

 ## Usage